 Quaker Fellows echoes Earlham's core values.
 Utilizing Quaker faith and practice, the program engages the whole person and prepares students to be agents of change in the world.
-Quaker Fellows includes three formation cores: spirituality, community, and leadership development.
+Quaker Fellows focuses on three formation cores: community, leadership, and spirituality.
 The program is designed for young adults who are serious about serving as leaders in their communities, developing tools for social transformation, and living a life grounded in the Spirit.

-- Familiarity with Quakerism and resonance with Quaker faith and practice
+- Understanding of and commitment to Quaker faith and practice

 - Positive attitude, flexibility, and commitment to group process